 What is Thyroid Eye Disease?

-Thyroid eye disease is an autoimmune condition that is associated with hyperthyroidism or Graves' disease.
+Thyroid eye disease is an autoimmune condition that is usually associated with hyperthyroidism or Graves' disease.
+Some patients may develop thyroid eye disease without any changes in thyroid hormone levels.
 It is the most common orbital disorder in adults.
 Thyroid eye disease is also known as thyroid-associated ophthalmopathy.

 Symptoms of Thyroid Eye Disease